-We also offer the possibility to students interested in protein science and protein drug development, but not willing to do experiments in the lab, to perform theoretical thesis in our group.
+We also offer the possibility to students interested in protein science and protein drug development, but not interested in doing experiments in the lab, to perform theoretical thesis in our group.
 We have a broad range of aspects that would be interesting to focus on, going from an in-depth literature review of emerging topics in the field, to the collection of already published data for further analysis.
 We can design the project based on the interests of the students.
-Supervisors: Vito Foderà, Hanne Mørck Nielsen, Marco van de Weert, Stine Harloff-Helleberg Projects in industry or at international universities The group has many collaborations in industry (e.g. Ferring Pharmaceuticals, Novo Nordisk, Zealand Pharma, Leo Pharma) as well as abroad.
-Industrial collaborations will deal with peptide and protein stability and/or formulation and delivery, whereas at projects at other universities will depend on their focus of interest.
+Supervisors: Vito Foderà, Hanne Mørck Nielsen, Marco van de Weert Projects in industry or at international universities The group has many collaborations in industry (e.g. Ferring Pharmaceuticals, Novo Nordisk, Zealand Pharma, Leo Pharma) as well as abroad.
+Industrial collaborations will typically deal with peptide and protein stability and/or formulation and delivery, whereas at projects at other universities will depend on their focus of interest.
 Contact us for more details if interested.
-Be aware that these projects require an independent attitude and overall good grades Supervisors: Hanne Mørck Nielsen, Vito Foderà, Marco van de Weert Application procedure and dates If you are interested in writing your thesis with Drug Delivery and Biophysics of Biopharmaceuticals, please contact us for more details on our projects and possibilities.
+Be aware that these projects require an independent attitude and overall good grades.
+Supervisors: Hanne Mørck Nielsen, Vito Foderà, Marco van de Weert Application procedure If you are interested in writing your thesis with Drug Delivery and Biophysics of Biopharmaceuticals, please contact us by e-mail for more details on our projects and possibilities.
+For projects in industry or with other external partners, be prepared to also include a CV and a grade list.
 LEO Foundation Center for Cutaneous Drug Delivery www.pharmacy.ku.dk/research/lfccdd/